prometheas/consolo-monorepo/README.md

 ## What is Consolo?

-Consolo (pronounced—and this is absolutely critical to note—to rhyme with everyone's favorite carbonite-encased "scoundrel") is a light-weight library that offers "[progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement)" atop Node's `console` object, allowing you to connect it to a more featureful logger solution.
+Consolo (pronounced—and this is absolutely critical to note—to rhyme with everyone's favorite carbonite-encased "scoundrel") is a light-weight library that offers "[progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement)" atop Node's global in-built `console` object, allowing you to connect it to a more featureful logger solution.
+This technique of enhancing the `console` object allows library authors to issue log messages from their code that both works "out of the box" in any Node app, but that can also correctly map to whatever (presumably more sophisticated) logging solution an app deveoper might elect to use for their project.

 Consolo is also, very notably, not at all [scruffy-looking](https://www.youtube.com/watch?v=gYoDBX1gobM).

 <pre style="line-height:90%;">
 ~~~~~~~~~~~~~~~~~~~~~~~~~~::::+DN8$Z8NDMMN8Z87::::::::::::::::::::::::::::::::::